timlaing/eufy_vacuum/README.md

 **EXPERIMENTAL!**

-Copy the contents of the `eufy_robovac` folder to `custom_components/eufy_vacuum` in your home assistant configuration directory.
-Then add the following to your configuration file:
+## Using HACS
+In HACS add this repo as an additional repository.
+I'm currently working on making it appear automatically.
+Install it.

+Add the following to your configuration.yaml
 ```
 eufy_vacuum:
   devices: